JUST POOLS BLOG

 What Actually Makes a Difference

 The single biggest thing you can do is cover the pool.
 Not with a bubble wrap solar cover, which helps a bit, but with a proper slatted automatic cover.
 A closed slatted cover cuts evaporation by up to 95%.
-On a pool losing 200 litres a day, that’s 190 litres kept in the water instead of drifting into the Algarve sky.
+On a pool losing 200 litres a day, that is 190 litres kept in the water.
 Every day.
 All season.
 We install DEL covers in solar and electric versions, and the clients who have them rarely need to think about water level between our visits.

-The cover does other things too.
-It holds heat in the water overnight, so if you run a heat pump, the pump works less.
+The cover holds heat in the water overnight, so the heat pump works less.
 It blocks leaves and dust, which means fewer chemicals and less strain on the filter.
-Honestly, even without the water argument, a cover makes financial sense in this climate.
-With the water argument, it’s hard to justify not having one.

-After covers, the next priority is leak detection.
+After covers, the priority is leak detection.
 A pool with a small crack or a weeping pipe fitting can quietly lose more water than evaporation ever would.
-We’re the only company in Portugal with electronic leak detection equipment.
+We are the only company in Portugal with electronic leak detection equipment.
 We can pinpoint a leak without draining the pool and without guessing.
-If your water level is dropping faster than it should, don’t assume it’s evaporation.
-Get it checked.
-The longer you leave it, the more water and money you lose.
+If your water level is dropping faster than it should, get it checked.

-For owners who aren’t on-site all the time, and that includes a lot of our clients who split their year between the Algarve and the UK or elsewhere, an automatic water level controller makes a real difference.
-The Pool Level system we install connects to the MyIndygo app on your phone.
+For owners who are not on-site all the time, and that includes a lot of our clients who split their year between the Algarve and the UK or elsewhere, an automatic water level controller makes a real difference.
+The INDYGO system we install connects to the MyIndygo app on your phone.
 It monitors the water level around the clock, tops up automatically when it dips, prevents the pump from running dry, and tracks how much water the pool is consuming over time.
-That last part matters more than people expect.
-Once you can actually see the numbers, you start paying attention.
-We’ve had clients completely change how they manage their pool after a month of looking at the consumption data.
+We have had clients completely change how they manage their pool after a month of looking at the consumption data.

-Salt chlorination is worth mentioning here too, though it’s less obvious.
-A salt chlorinator doesn’t reduce evaporation.
-What it does is keep the water chemistry more stable, which means you’re less likely to end up in a situation where the only fix is to drain half the pool and start again.
+Salt chlorination does not reduce evaporation.
+What it does is keep the water chemistry more stable, which means fewer situations where the only fix is to drain half the pool and start again.
 Pools on manual chlorine dosing swing in and out of balance more often, and every corrective partial drain wastes thousands of litres.
-We fit Sugar Valley Hidrolife systems, and the consistency they bring to water chemistry has a knock-on effect on water consumption.
+We fit Sugar Valley Hidrolife systems.

 Regular maintenance underpins all of this.
-A neglected pool is a wasteful pool.
 Algae blooms need shock treatment and sometimes partial draining.
 A cracked pump housing or a perished valve seal leaks water silently for weeks.
 Backwashing a dirty filter uses water every time.
-Our maintenance visits catch these problems early, before they become expensive and wasteful.
+Our maintenance visits catch these problems early.

-One last thing: don’t let anyone talk you into draining your pool for routine maintenance.
+One last thing: do not let anyone talk you into draining your pool for routine maintenance.
 There are very few situations where a full drain is necessary for a residential pool, and doing it throws away 40,000 to 80,000 litres of water plus all the chemicals dissolved in it.
 Even for refurbishment work, we try to minimise what gets dumped.
 If someone recommends a full drain, ask them why.
-If they can’t give you a specific structural reason, find someone else.

 A Note About Responsibility

-But the gap between a well-run pool and a badly-run pool is staggering.
-We’ve seen it firsthand.
+The gap between a well-run pool and a badly-run pool is staggering.
 A covered pool, no leaks, automatic top-up, proper maintenance: maybe 5,000 litres of fresh water across a whole season for top-ups.
 An uncovered pool with a slow leak and no monitoring: 50,000 litres or more, gone, and the owner had no idea because nobody was tracking it.

 The Algarve’s economy runs on tourism.
 A lot of that tourism runs on pools.
-Shutting them all down isn’t the answer, and nobody serious is suggesting it.
+Shutting them all down is not the answer.
 Running them properly is.
-We’d like to think that’s what we help people do.

 Get in Touch

-If you want to get your pool’s water consumption under control, or if you think something might be leaking but you’re not sure, give us a call.
-We’ll come and look, tell you what we find, and give you honest advice on what’s worth doing and what isn’t.
+If you want to get your pool’s water consumption under control, or if you think something might be leaking but you are not sure, give us a call.
+We will come and look, tell you what we find, and give you honest advice on what is worth doing and what is not.